By Adarsh Kaur Khalsa

 Sense the feeling of your hands and fingers moving through the air, and stretch into the movements fully so that you feel the length of your spine, the connection of your arms extending from your heart, and your arms expanding into your aura.

 Make this a living and moving prayer for yourself and your family.
 Set your intention, and feel that your prayer is being carried out, expressed and blessed, through your body.

 Celestial Communication created and led by Adarsh Kaur.
 Music by Ajeet Kaur and Trevor Hall, © 2016 Spirit Voyage Records

-Adarsh Kaur began her study of Kundalini Yoga as taught by Yogi Bhajan in 1999.
-She became a certified Kundalini Yoga teacher, continuing her studies directly with Yogi Bhajan.
-Under his guidance, she learned the practical applications of yoga in business, relationships, communication and community.
+Adarsh Kaur began her study of Kundalini Yoga in 1999.
+She became a certified Kundalini Yoga teacher.
+She learned the practical applications of yoga in business, relationships, communication and community.
 She continues to study and teach Kundalini yoga and Celestial Communication globally and, in her role as a Kundalini Research Institute Teacher Trainer, mentors students towards becoming teachers. https://www.adarshkaur.com/